NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Methodology

-To compute the interference term all the external legs are treated as onshell particles and the polarisation sum of the external gluons is carried out in axial gauge to ensure the exclusion of the unphysical degrees of freedom.
+The evaluation of the processes under real-virtual and virtual follow exactly the similar method.
+The polarisation sum of the external gluons is carried out in axial gauge to ensure the exclusion of the unphysical degrees of freedom.
 We include the ghost loops to cancel the unphysical degrees of freedom of the internal gluons present in the virtual loops.
-Similar to the double real emission case, we replace the $\delta_{+}$ functions arising from the phase space factor by its corresponding propagators using Eq.~(\ref{eq:28}).
-Consequently, the integral manifests itself as a two loop integral with two cut propagators.
-This is represented through Fig.~\ref{fig:8} where the blue vertical dotted line denotes the presence of the cut propagators.
-Using IBP and LI identities, we reduce the two loop integral to a set of MIs.

-The MIs deprived of any of the two cut propagators do not contribute to the phase space integral.
-Hence, we keep only those MIs which contain both the cut propagators.
-Throughout the calculation including the process of reduction, we preserve the cut propagators to its original form.
-After the reduction, both the cut propagators are replaced by its corresponding $\delta_{+}$ functions to convert it into phase space MIs which are identified against the ones presented in~\cite{Anastasiou:2012kq}.